corsacca/nuxtinator/documentation/dev-setup.md

 # Dev setup

-How to get this repo running locally, and the moving parts that make it work.
+How to work on **this repo** (the nuxtinator monorepo) — develop layers, iterate on the maintainer host.
+If you instead want to start a new project that *consumes* nuxtinator layers, see [getting-started.md](getting-started.md).

 ## Quick start